iccir/EmbraceScripts/README.md

 "Open Embrace Scripts Folder"
 5. Copy `FadeOutSong.scpt` to the newly opened folder
 6. This adds a "FadeOutSong" menu item to the Script menu when Embrace is the current application
+7. When this menu item is selected, the current song will fade out

 ## Handlers

 A handler script is ran automatically by the application (in this case, Embrace) when certain events occur.

-Embrace currently supports a single event: "on metadata available".
+Embrace currently supports a single event: `on metadata available`.
 This event occurs once per track on startup, and once when a track is added to the Set List.

-The `RedCortinas.scpt` file will automatically add a red label to Cortinas when they are added to the set list.
+The `RedCortinas.scpt` file automatically adds a red label to Cortinas when they are added to the set list.
 This can be useful for tango DJs.

 To set up the handler, do the following: